-The district provides special programs for gifted and talented students, migrant students, Emergent Bilingual students, students with dyslexia, and students with disabilities.
+The district provides special programs for gifted and talented students, Emergent Bilingual students, migrant students, and students with disabilities, including dyslexia.
 The director and/or coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
 A student or parent with questions about these programs should contact the campus principal.